 One of the most important factors to consider when hiring a translation and localization agency is their track record.
 The projects they’ve handled in the past are good indicators of the quality of their work.
 Therefore, check their portfolio during the stage of negotiation.
 Did they just translate the content or did they also provide the additional services (localization, graphic design, voiceover, etc), acting like a one-top-shop solution for their clients?

 Having well-known customers signals that they are more than capable of handling bigger jobs.
 Moreover, having clients that are similar to your company is a good reassurance that they can produce similar results for your project.

-When it comes to quality, don’t just take their word on it.
-Ask for proof in the past projects they have completed.
+When it comes to quality, don’t just take their word for it.
+Ask for proof of the past projects they have completed.